drekka/StoryTeller/README.md

 Story Teller's ***Key*** is the important differentiator. ***It can be anything you want!***

-The idea though, *is that it is an identifier that you can later use to trace data through the system.* This is where Story Teller strength is.
+The idea though, *is that it is an identifier that you can later use to trace data through the system.* This is where Story Teller's strength is.
 The key might be an account number, a user id, a class, or any object you want to be able to search on when debugging.
 It could be relevant to the application's config, a users account, the graphics subsystem.
 Whatever makes sense in your app.
 Here's an example:
 ```objectivec
 log(user.id, "User %@ is logging", user.id);
 ```